webonyx/graphql-php/UPGRADE.md

 ## Upgrade v0.8.x, v0.9.x > v0.10.x

-### Breaking: minimum PHP version was changed from 5.4 to 5.5
+### Breaking: changed minimum PHP version from 5.4 to 5.5
 It allows us to leverage `::class` constant, `generators` and other features of newer PHP versions.

 ### Breaking: default error formatting